xarmar/conference-track-management/ThoughtProcess.md

     1. To go back to menu Component.
     2. To go again with the same UI.

-Tomorrow I'm aiming to:
+Tomorrow I'm aiming for:
-- Install 'prettier' as a dev dependecy and use it to make my code look better (better formatted).
+- Install 'prettier' as a dev dependency and use it to make my code look better (better formatted).
 - Spend some time in QA, using my application.
 - Create a new release branch and merge develop into it.
 Use git tag to tag the release.
 - Merge release/version into main.